Resolve Publishing Conflicts

 1. Navigate to the Publishing page by clicking the Publish button in your Site Navigation.

 2. Identify which files have conflicts.
-These files will have the conflict file badge.
+These files will have the Conflict file badge.

 3. Click on a conflicted file.
 CloudCannon will open the Source Editor to display the file contents and highlight the conflicted sections.
-CloudCannon will highlight the changes in the file from your current branch in red and the incoming changes from the Publish Branch in green.
+CloudCannon will highlight the changes to the file from your current branch in red and the incoming changes from the Publish Branch in green.

 4. Select which changes you want to keep by clicking the Use current or Use incoming buttons to replace one change with another, or clicking into the Source Editor to make a hybrid of the changes manually.